opengisch/QField-docs/documentation/how-to/advanced-how-tos/qr-codes.en.md

 ### Compressed projects uploaded on the web

 The importing of compressed projects uploaded on the web into QField can be simplified through QR codes.
-When scanning such a code, QField will launch and open a project import permission dialog.
+When scanning such a code, QField will automatically launch and immediately open a project import permission dialog.

 !!!
 Workflow